 Blog Post Ideas

 Okay.
 Now I have you convinced that you should be blogging.
 But you have one more reason not to.
 You don’t like to write, you don’t feel you are very good at it, or you just don’t have the time.
-We have already established it’s value, so hopefully you can find the time.
-Beside, if you have time to be plunking around on Facebook and Twitter then you have time to blog.
+We have already established its value, so hopefully, you can find the time.
+Besides, if you have time to be plunking around on Facebook and Twitter then you have time to blog.

 You don’t have to write volumes.
 A note here and there with a few nuggets of information are a great way to start.
 If you are still adamant that it’s not for you, there are a wealth of content writers out there or you can get an employee to do it.
 Pay your kid.
 Or your sister 🙂